 Loads may not be secured properly.

-Unpredictable weather can cause accidents.
+Unpredictable weather and road conditions can cause accidents.

 Staggering Statistics on Trucking Accidents

 Without the thousands of commercial truck drivers transporting cargo across North America, our economy wouldn’t be what it is today.
 We need truckers to move goods in a safe and timely fashion from one location to another.
 Unfortunately, so many trucks on the road lead to more accidents

 In North America, nearly 10 million people are employed in the trucking industry.
 Nearly half are drivers.
 It’s estimated that there are about 15 million trucks on the road with over 2 million of them classified as big rigs.
 The rest include oversize trucks like tractors, garbage trucks, dump trucks, and other large trucks.
 They may not haul goods across the country, but they all present the same safety issues.

 In 2015 alone, there were over 80,000 accidents involving oversized trucks in North America.
 These statistics also include nearly 4,000 deaths.
 Because these accidents have become so commonplace, they are not widely publicized.
 But the number of deaths related to trucking accidents is concerning.

 This list is in no way meant to point fingers at the hard-working truck drivers in the U.S. However, it is important to understand the risks associated with sharing the road with big rig vehicles.
 Here is a short list of some of the leading causes of accidents related to big rigs.

 - Old brakes

 - Faulty brakes

 The Complexities of Being Involved in a Trucking Accident